Chewie/Conf-Vim/vim.markdown

 ### Fun with tags

 * Even if you don't use completion, having a tags file is useful
-* Use ctags program to generate tags file for a project : `ctags -R`
+* Use ctags program to generate tags file: `ctags -R`
 * Jump to definition of function *foo* : :tag foo
 * Call tag on word under cursor: ^]
 * Go to previous jump point: ^t